alexcu/whereabouts-bot/README.md

     "Hey!"
   ],
   "serverPort": 3000,
-  "authToken": "xxxxxxxx"
+  "authToken": "xxxxxxxx",
+  "expireTime": "00 00 * * *"
 }
 ```

-- `botToken` Your auth token for the bot you have created on [Slack](https://ssil.slack.com/services/new/bot)
+- `botToken` Your auth token for the bot you have created on [Slack](https://ssil.slack.com/services/new/bot).
 - `listensTo` The channels your bot listens to.
 Your bot should be invited to these channels by a human.
 - `botResponses` Add customised bot responses to when a human talks to the bot.
 - `serverPort` The port to run the server on.
 - `authToken` An auth token to use for POST requests to the whereabouts bot to update state manually.
 This should be the same token acquired from the slash command integration (should you create one).
+- `expireTime` An _optional_ [cron-formatted](https://en.wikipedia.org/wiki/Cron#Configuration_file) time format as for when people's whereabouts expire, for example at midnight (as per the example time above) to signal the start of a new day, and thus a new state for people to add their whereabouts.
+If left blank, then people's whereabouts will not automatically expire, and must be manually cleared using the slack command `/whereabouts clear`.